Is it Legal to Copy Content from a Website?

 A federal law passed in 1998, the Digital Millennium Copyright Act (DMCA), makes it clear that materials published on the Internet are protected by U.S. copyright laws.
 The law makes some exceptions that are specific to Internet law.
 Internet service providers can escape liability for infringing the copyright of materials that merely pass through their computers, for example in email messages.
 If an Internet service provider removes infringing material promptly upon request, it also can escape liability.

 As a business owner, you have various priorities and tasks competing for your time and energy.
 While following best practices with respect to copyrighted content will help keep you out of trouble, some copyright matters require professional legal help.
-Contact a small business attorney who specializes in intellectual property with your additional questions about whether it's legal to copy content from a website.
-Start with a free attorney match.
+Contact an intellectual property lawyer near you who can answer your questions about whether it's legal to copy content from a website and any other intellectual property questions you may have.